 Letting Go of Tranquility

 I’m sorry I’ve been absent for a while, but I’ve been working on my novel, “The Sweet Burn of Emptiness”.
-It’s taken eight years for me to get to this final draft, so right now I’m focussing on that.
+It’s taken eight years to get to this final draft, so right now I’m focusing on that.

 In the meantime I’ve received a few questions and they’re beginning to back up, so I’m going to deal with them as quickly as I can.
 Again, I’m sorry for my tardiness.